xaIex/Cyberpunk-CUI-Foobar2000-Theme/README.md

 _Playcount sync_ - https://marc2k3.github.io/component/lastfm-playcount-sync/

-_Note:I wasnt sure what I downdloaded playcount sync but I am pretty sure it was the link above but it is now removed, use the component in the repo folder (foobar components) for the download_
+_Note:I wasnt sure where I downdloaded playcount sync but I am pretty sure it was the link above but it is now removed, use the component in the repo folder (foobar components) for the download_

 **Extra Components:**